MarceeloFerreira/MarceeloFerreira/README.md

 ##

 - 🔭 I’m currently working on infrastructure and data security.
-- 🌱 I’m currently learning Docker and C#!
+- 🌱 I’m currently learning React TypeScript!
 - 📫 How to reach me: maarceloferreira5@gmail.com

 ##